The NHS Commissioning Board Authority has published the single operating model for the commissioning of primary care services within the NHS.

 - Securing excellence in commissioning primary care

-- Securing Excellence in Commissioning Primary Care: Key Facts
+- Securing Excellence in Commissioning Primary Care: Key Facts (this document is no longer available here but can be found on the National Archives website)

 Comments on this page are now closed.